christine-berlin/tabs/README.md

 ![picture5](pictures/pic5.png)

-## Transcribe piano cheet music to ukuele sheet music
+## Transcribe piano cheet music to ukulele sheet music
 Click the ```select musicxml file``` button.
 Then select a ```.musicxml``` or ```.mxl``` file.
 Then a tabfile will be generated.
 A ```.musicxml``` or ```.mxl``` file can be created by Programs like Musescore or Audiveris from a pdf file or a Pic.